Now, now, now. Don’t even try to pretend it isn’t true.

 Don’t let this happen.

-You want to be successful?
+You want to monetize your blog and be successful??
 It has to be a choice.

 So, let’s make a pledge.
 Repeat after me: